codatio/codat-docs/docs/integrations/accounting/sage50/restart-the-sage-50-connector.md

 4. Paste their connector ID into a document or email and send it to you.

-You can then send the connector ID to the Codat Support team at [support@codat.io](mailto:support@codat.io).
+You can then send the connector ID to the Codat Support team by raising a ticket through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
 They will confirm when the **Restart connector** link has been enabled.

 ## Use the restart connector link